zglue-bill/tools-official/nxfuse/README.txt

 of the re-format.
 After the format is complete, the newly created filesystem is not mounted ... mounting must be performed as detailed above as a secondary step.

+The NXFFS implementation has the ability to auto-detect and auto-format an empty volume, therefore the 'mkfs' feature is not implemented for this FS.